-My practice is a meditation on the history of America’s wild lands and the structures, both organic and manmade, found within them.
-I primarily work on large canvases with saturated color palettes that allow the viewer to sink into the composition.
+My practice is a meditation on my personal relationship to landscapes and color, how they influence memories and sense of place, and the psychological effects color can have on the human brain.
+Channeling hard edge abstraction, design archetypes, and subjective perception, my method of working is a way for me to process what color can come to represent for an individual.
+Each piece contains highly controlled, planned compositions that function as a personal Morse code.
 The physical process of making a painting is very important to me: there is always evidence of the hand at work; lines are precise in theory, but not in execution; asymmetry is a natural result of freehanded shapes.
-Rooted in abstraction, my work is a gentle nod to minimalism by breaking landscapes down to their simplest forms.
+Rooted in abstraction, my work is a gentle nod towards minimalism by breaking my memories and spaces of significance down to their simplest forms.